dkekel/gridwars/web/src/markdown/getting-started-docs.md

 1. On the next screen tick the checkbox for *"Use auto-import"* and leave the rest on the default settings.
     * Make sure that the option *"Use default gradle wrapper (recommended)"* is selected.
     * Make sure that the *"Gradle JVM"* option is set to *"Use Project JDK"* and is pointing to the root folder of your JDK 8 installation.
 If not set, you might have to select the folder by yourself.
 1. Click on *"Finish"* to conclude the project import.
 The IDE will open and run a first build of the project.
-It needs to download to artefacts from the web, so it may take a few moments and you might be prompted by your firewall to allow network access to the Java executable, which you should grant.
+    * It is necessary to download some additional dependencies from the web, so it may take a few moments and you might be prompted by your firewall to allow network access to the Java executable, which you should grant.

 #### Run the emulator from the IDE